Shortly before his assassination, Martin Luther King, Jr. initiated his “Poor People’s Campaign.”

 For example, if a poor person cannot provide for his family, we all experience the stats and facts in this picture below.

 The cycle of difficulty and hardship now keeps moving.
+See the list of the top ten poorest countries in the world.

 Something in Your brain you should be aware of – The Reticular Activating System RAS

-Our brain is a power house, and countless of information (information from light, sound, stimulus etc.) are available for the brain to capture and process.
+Our brain is a powerhouse, and countless of information (information from light, sound, stimulus, etc.) are available for the brain to capture and process.

 Not all this information available is needed so, the Reticular Activating System RAS is like a gate that sieves information entering into the brain, capturing necessary ones and leaving the unnecessary.